seanox/pdf-service/manual/Introduction.md

 #### Runtime Placeholder

-Runtime placeholders are additional automatically generated placeholders based on the keys and values in the key-value directory.
+Runtime placeholders are additional automatically generated placeholders based on the keys and values in the key-value dictionary.

 The placeholder `#[locale]` is provided from the meta-locale and can be used for internationalization (i18n).